 The Russia Investigations: 'Putin's Fine.
 He's Fine.
-We're All Fine.'
+We're All Fine'

 Mueller winding down?

-Justice Department special counsel Robert Mueller is leaning more on the efforts of U.S. attorneys offices outside Washington and even people outside his own shop at Main Justice, as Bloomberg reports.
+Justice Department special counsel Robert Mueller is leaning more on the efforts of U.S. attorney's offices outside Washington and even people outside his own shop at Main Justice, as Bloomberg reports.

 What does this mean?
-(And how much more is "more?")
+(And how much more is "more"?)
 As usual, no one really knows except people inside the family — and they, as usual, aren't talking.
-This one belongs in the "maybe Mueller is wrapping up" pile: The special counsel might be moving cases — for example, the prosecution of Donald Trump's longtime personal attorney Michael Cohen — outside his own office because he is getting set to conclude his own work and leave what's left for others to carry forward.
+This one belongs in the "maybe Mueller is wrapping up" pile: The special counsel might be moving cases — for example, the prosecution of Trump's longtime personal attorney Michael Cohen — outside his own office because he is getting set to conclude his own work and leave what is left for others to carry forward.

-The special counsel's office is involved with at least three ongoing court cases of its own: its two prosecutions against Trump's former campaign chairman, Paul Manafort, and its case against the entities linked to Russia's campaign of social media agitation against the U.S. and the West.
+The special counsel's office is involved with at least three ongoing court cases of its own: two prosecutions against Trump's former campaign chairman Paul Manafort and its case against the entities linked to Russia's campaign of social media agitation against the U.S. and the West.

-That means several more months of work at least but if Mueller has nothing else up his sleeve — no historic legal battle royale with Trump over testimony, for example — the end of the Russia investigation might be in sight.
+That means several more months of work at least, but if Mueller has nothing else up his sleeve — no historic legal battle royale with Trump over testimony, for example — the end of the Russia investigation might be in sight.

-Or, as Bloomberg also reported, the special counsel's office could just be getting started: It may have reached a decision about whether Trump may have broken the law in trying to frustrate the Russia investigation — or, at least, reach that decision first — and then focus more heavily on the question about whether anyone in the Trump campaign conspired with the Russian attack on the election.
+Or, as Bloomberg also reported, the special counsel's office could just be getting started: It may have reached a decision about whether Trump may have broken the law in trying to frustrate the Russia investigation — or, at least, reached that decision first — and then will focus more heavily on the question about whether anyone in the Trump campaign conspired with the Russian attack on the election.

-Senate intel committee sides with IC
+Senate intel committee sides with intelligence community

 The intelligence community's report about the Russian attack on the 2016 election was "sound" and a "seminal" product by the national spy agencies, the Senate intelligence committee has concluded.

-Note: A previous version of this story incorrectly said President Trump's Supreme Court announcement is scheduled for the night before the joint House committee meeting set for Thursday.
-The Supreme Court announcement is scheduled for Monday.